marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

   argument, which must be a string, is printed in the warning if present.

-  The :option:`deprecated` attribute can also be used for variables and types (see :ref:`variable-attributes`, see :ref:`type-attributes`.)
+  The :gcc-attr:`deprecated` attribute can also be used for variables and types (see :ref:`variable-attributes`, see :ref:`type-attributes`.)

   The message attached to the attribute is affected by the setting of the :option:`-fmessage-length` option.

-.. option:: error ("message")
+.. gcc-attr:: error ("message")

   .. index:: error function attribute